-(D) Duties of the Circuit Clerk.
+(J) Duties of the Circuit Clerk.
 When the bankruptcy clerk has made the record available, the circuit clerk must note that fact on the docket.
-The date noted on the docket serves as the filing date of the record.
-The circuit clerk must immediately notify all parties of the filing date.
+The date as noted serves as the filing date of the record.
+The circuit clerk must immediately notify all parties of that date.

-(E) Filing a Representation Statement.
-Unless the court of appeals designates another time, within 14 days after entry of the order granting permission to appeal, the attorney who sought permission must file a statement with the circuit clerk naming the parties that the attorney represents on appeal.
+(K) Filing a Representation Statement.
+Unless the court of appeals designates another time, within 14 days after the order authorizing the direct appeal is entered, the attorney for each party to the appeal must file a statement with the circuit clerk naming the parties that the attorney represents on appeal.